Picovoice/porcupine/README.md

 ### NodeJS

-Porcupine is available for NodeJS via the `@picovoice/porcupine-node` NPM package.
-See [binding/nodejs](/binding/nodejs) for the source.

-Use yarn or npm to install:
+Install NodeJS SDK:

 ```bash
 yarn add @picovoice/porcupine-node
 ```

-Create instances of the Porcupine class by specifying which keywords you want it to listen for, and at which respective sensitivities:
+Create instances of the Porcupine class by specifying which keywords you want it to listen for:

 ```javascript
 const Porcupine = require("@picovoice/porcupine-node");